 Pro Tips for a Better Tortellini Pasta Salad

-A few small changes go a long way to make this dish taste great and stay fresh longer.
+A few small changes go a long way to make this dish taste great and stay fresh longer, and for a summertime twist try the charred corn pasta (grilled for a smoky-sweet note) for summer gatherings.

 - Use fresh herbs - Basil or parsley added just before serving lifts the entire dish.